trice979/GMLOS/README.md

-# 30-Day-Readmissions
+# Geometric Mean Length of Stay
-SQL Code for 30 Day Readmissions
+SQL Code for GMLOS